isaacnmm/pestpolicy-hugo2XX/content/posts/best-heat-gun-for-removing-paint/index.md

 More so, the heat guns have a wide range of use like Floor paint remover, heating PVC, heat shrink tube, vinyl wrap, electronics Paint relaxer, cell phone repairs, and removing paint in walls other furniture.
 SEEKONE is specially designed with a direct nozzle concentrator that allows point heat application when removing paint.
 Indeed, the heat gun comes with reflector nozzles that disperse the heat evenly on the surface under paint removal.

 Notably, the lightweight heat gun (0.
 9 kg) comes with a relatively long power cable (1.
 5 m) that gives you a large accessible distance during paint removal.
-Pros:
-- Powerful Seekone heat gun -1800W
-- Wide range of paint removal and durable
-- Lightweight (0.
-9kg) and simple kickstand
-- Easier to handle has an ergonomic handle design.
+Pros: - Powerful Seekone heat gun -1800W - Wide range of paint removal and durable - Lightweight (0.
+9kg) and simple kickstand - Easier to handle has an ergonomic handle design.

 - Wide temperature range- 122 to 1202 - Point application nozzle concentrator and reflector nozzle designs - Has heat overload protection device - inbuilt - Relatively long cord 1.
 5 m - Dual temperature settings and impressive colors - Highly portable and has a hanging ring clip - 4-Detachable nozzles and manually adjustable switch - Power efficient input 110v, 50 Hz

-Cons:
-- Needs special nozzle handling when hot
+Cons: - Needs special nozzle handling when hot

+> See Also: > Automotive HVLP Spray Gun

 ###  [3.
 Wagner 0503059 FURNO 300 Heat Gun - #3 Pick](https://www.amazon.com/dp/B01M020KO1/?tag=p-policy-20)